Documentation / Setting up Staatic / Troubleshooting

 Decrease logging verbosity

 It is recommended to set the Logging setting to either Minimal Logging or No Logging during normal operations.
-A higher verbosity increases server resource usage and should only be used during troubleshooting sessions.
+Increasing the verbosity level consumes more server resources and should be limited to troubleshooting sessions only.

 Tune HTTP concurrency